 |Level 1 - Ultra-fast DC recharging point||150 kW ≤ P < 350 kW||High power recharging point|

 |Level 2 - Ultra-fast DC recharging point||P ≥ 350 kW||High power recharging point|

 Types of EV recharging connectors (plugs)

-For the EU, the Alternative Fuels Infrastructure Directive 2019/94/EU (“AFID”) currently requires that all recharging points are, for interoperability purposes, equipped at least with socket outlets or vehicle connectors of Type 2, Mennekes (for AC normal and high power recharging points), and connectors of the combined charging system, CCS/Combo 2 (for DC high power recharging points).
-The below figure provides a graphical overview of these requirements:
+For the EU, the Alternative Fuels Infrastructure Directive 2019/94/EU (AFID) currently requires that all recharging points are, for interoperability purposes, equipped at least with socket outlets or vehicle connectors of Type 2, Mennekes (for AC normal and high power recharging points), and connectors of the combined charging system, CCS/Combo 2 (for DC high power recharging points).
+The figure below provides an illustrated overview of these requirements: